fourscoreandmore/fourscoreandmore.org/working-in-harmony/analysis.md

 In summary, enter a Roman numeral (that’s required), along with any or all of the other annotations (all optional) in the format: 'key:', 'root accidental', 'Roman numeral', 'chord form', 'figure', 'additions'.

-For instance, the convoluted entry 'a:#viio6[add4]' indicates:
+For instance, the convoluted entry 'd:#ivo6[add4]' indicates:
-- a modulation to a minor;
+- modulation to d minor and ...
-- a chord on the raised seventh degree (G#) ...
+- a chord on the raised fourth degree (G#) ...
 - that is diminished (so G#, B, D) ...
 - in first inversion (so with B in the bass, below the G# and D)..
 - and with an added 4th above the root (sic, so the pitch C).